Design, Build, Sail, with a dash of Anthropology

 Unlike other initiatives which endorse high tech composite foam/fiberglass and infusion production, Orthogonal endorses the use of plywood for its strength and sustainability, with the addition of glass/epoxy, in the mode of stitch-n-glue construction, developed for lightweight sailcraft construction 3 decades ago.

-The forms and dynamics of traditional Oceanic boats, especially the asymmetrical ones, stand largely outside western naval architectural traditions, so only the most general of engineering formulas and equations are relevant.
-This creates a very open design space where design conventions are largely absent.
+The forms and dynamics of traditional Oceanic boats, especially the asymmetrical ones, stand outside western naval architectural traditions, so only the most general of engineering formulas and equations are relevant.
+This creates a very open design space where engineering conventions are largely absent.
 Basic hydrodynamics and aerodynamics is applied, but beyond that, design decisions are based on sailing and building experience, material experiments and scale models.
 Design process is iterative and processual.
 You rely on your wits and ultimately, will sink or swim based largely on 'intuitive' design decisions.
+The field is complex, with many environmental variables.
+An effective design has to work in a light breeze and be safe in a gale.
+A shape that works well on flat water will not survive in a swell.
 Is the bow fine enough?
 Where will the water level be?
 Is this member strong enough?
 Who knows?
 A large enough earthquake will destroy any building, and large enough storm, any boat.
+Any naval architect will admit, boat design is a ‘black art’.
+Science can always be applied, but without intuition based on experience, it can create disaster.
 One balances judgement of acceptable risk against cost and general viability.
 Though it would be safe, no-one drives a Sherman tank to work.
-It would be foolish to go sailing in a hurricane.
+Likewise, one does not set sail a typhoon, if one can avoid it.